otwcode/open-doors-code/README.md

     python 05-Create-Open-Doors-Tables.py -p <archive name>.yml

 This script creates the tables for the temporary import site and populates them based on the data in the temporary database.
-It also filters out authors without stories, and if a .txt file of comma-separated ids (no final comma) is specified in the `story_ids_to_remove` property, it will also filter out any stories in the list.
-DNI Bookmarks will have to be removed manually.
+It also filters out authors without stories, and if .txt files of comma-separated ids (no final comma) are specified in the `story_ids_to_remove` or `bookmark_ids_to_remove` properties, it will also filter out any stories or bookmarks in the list.

-You will need to create an empty database (eg in Sequel) for the new tables to be inserted into if you haven't already made a generic one for a previous site.
+You will need to create an empty database (eg in Sequel Pro) for the new tables to be inserted into if you haven't already made a generic one for a previous site.
 Include it as property `output_database` in your yml file.

 The temporary sites are currently all run off the same database, with the tables prefixed to distinguish them - specify the prefix to use in `db_table_prefix`.